stateloader/cloud_project/README.md

 Unlike when I'm flashing "secrets" to the prototype, *AWS Key Management Service (AWS KMS)* would suit an upscaled - real - interpretation of my architecture better.
 This service centralizes security management while - among other - taking care of validations, pairing identities with certificates/keys digitally and encrypting/decrypting data flows.

+Furthermore, AWS has tools for machine learning in place making it possible for internal processes to "learn devices", which is legit or not, if anyone tries to breach into the system.
+This is by all means true in a solution where secrets has been flashed to the device itself as in my case.

 *AWS Identity and Access Management*, IAM, makes it possible to manage which services and resources users/employee's have access to.
 There's, however, as we know only been one device connected during my experiments and even though I've a large company in mind, one user except root felt more than enough in this project.

 ![employee](https://user-images.githubusercontent.com/78800629/207476308-fa8f7191-3c03-43c9-8fcd-c222820bdf50.png)